paragmb/GitHubUploads/README.md

 - analysis of loan data
 - financial calculations
 - conditionally filter lists of loans
-- saving the results
+- saving the results (as a spreadsheet or CSV uisng the Python's csv library to create the csvwriter for this task)

 ---

 ## Technologies

-This project leverages python 3.9.7 with the following packages:
+This project leverages python 3.9.7.

 ---